vinic-miranda/react-file-input/readme.md

 ---

+## Children function

-More of the data provided for the children component.
+More of the data provided for the children function.

 ```tsx
 import { FileInput } from '@magrathea42/react-file-input'